Seecougsy/shark-detector/README.md

 ![Project Banner YOLOv8 Shark Detecter](Screenshots/shark-detector-02.png)

-This app uses a YOLOv8s model trained on aerial images to detect sharks in real-time video and static photos, showing bounding boxes and confidence scores.
+This app is a prototype showcasing a `YOLOv8s` model for real-time shark detection in aerial images and videos.
+It aims to demonstrate how AI object detection on drones presents an opportunity to enhance public safety in Australia, addressing concerns such as drowning risks in unpatrolled areas and reducing the need for harmful measures to prevent shark encounters.
+The system detects sharks—and can include other marine threats, such as distressed swimmers—alerting local surf lifesavers for quick responses.
+This tool complements existing safety measures, enhancing support while avoiding practices that harm local ecosystems.

 ![Shark Detector Application Interface](Screenshots/detector-app2.png) *Shark Detector Application Interface.*